McTavishLab/OpenTree-SSB2020-site/index.md

 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

-*We have borrowed the Carpentries website template, Code of Conduct and installation instructions, this this is **not** a Carpentries workshop.
+*We have borrowed the Carpentries website template and installation instructions.
+This is **not** a Carpentries workshop (although we highly reccomend them!).
 Learn more about the carpentries at https://carpentries.org/*

 <h2 id="general">Using the Open Tree of Life for your Research</h2>